wbigger/edu4ai-autonomous-driving/README.md

 ## Chassis
 More information on how we created the chassis in the [dedicated page](./chassis).

+## Power
+In this project, we use two separated power source:
+- a power bank for the Raspberry PI
+- a 9V battery for motors

+We cannot use the Raspberry Pi, since its output are not suitable for supporting loads, so we need an additional power supply, and a 9V battery is a good solution.

+According to [official documentation](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/), we can use a good quality 2.5A power bank to power the board if the downstream USB peripherals consume less than 500mA in total.
+We have only one peripheral, the webcam, that should stay inside this limit.

 # L298N <-> Raspberry Pi GPIO pins

 | L298N | Raspberry PI GPIO PIN | Raspberry Pi pin description |